Pradhyumna789/Machine_Learning_and_Deep_Learning/README.md

 5. Learn multivariable regression and implement it on an imported dummy sklearn dataset.

-6. Code the Gradient-Descent-Optimization-Algorithm for N features.
+6. Code the Gradient-Descent-Optimization-Algorithm for N features - (Generic Gradient Descent).